- Ketone Bodies

 In 2010, Dr. Schlegel was recruited to the University of Utah as an investigator in the Molecular Medicine Program and as an Assistant Professor of Internal Medicine and Biochemistry.
-He hosts graduate students in his lab through the Biochemistry and Molecular Biology Graduate programs.
+He was promoted to Associate Professor with award of tenure in 2016.
+He hosts graduate students in his lab through the Molecular Biology and Biological Chemistry Graduate programs.
 His laboratory uses model organisms (zebrafish and mice) to identify and characterize new genes that participate in lipid metabolism.
 The long-term goal of this work is to identify novel therapeutic targets for treating obesity, type 2 diabetes, and lipid disorders.